-Komatsuna is a green that you might not of heard of, but you should
+Komatsuna is a green that you might not of heard of, but you should learn about it.

 It’s also called mustard spinach, and out of the mustard greens it has a much milder taste.
 Many of the mustard greens are known for having quite a spicy bite to them.
 Komatsuna is great because it’s far less strong than other mustards making it more appealing for those that want to grow these super fast growing greens.